I don’t know about you, but for me, a visit to a new city is never truly complete until I discover at least one coffee brewery.

 Located just next to the Arab baths on Plaza de los Mártires Ciriaco y Paula, this might as well be the perfect coffee place to pop into after a nice relaxing swim and massage at the hammam.

 Another specialty coffee spot is Santa Coffee.
-There are actually two of them in the city – one is situated in the hip district of Soho, and the other right in the historic centre, in Plaza Enrique García Herrera.
+There are actually three of them in the city – one is situated in the hip district of Soho, another right in the historic centre, in Plaza Enrique García Herrera, and the third next to the Cathedral.

 Santa Coffee has it all, from a lovely sunny terrace to sip on your freshly made coffee, to a special coffee lab and roastery where they make sure to meet the highest standards of specialty coffee.